Sunshine State Book Festival

 4200 NW 97th Blvd.
 Gainesville, Florida

-Opening-night reception.
-Readers, sponsors, and interested members of the public—come mingle with the authors!
+Readers, sponsors, and interested members of the public—come mingle with the authors.
+Free!

 10:00 a.m to 4:00 p.m.

-Author Showcase and Expo.
-Come and enjoy a day of browsing—and meet 200 local and regional authors who will talk about their writing, sell, and sign books.
+Come and enjoy a day of browsing.
+Meet 100 local and regional authors, talk with them about their writing, and purchase signed books.

 10:00 to 11:00 a.m.